Verumex/clamav-microservice/README.md

-This is two-in-one docker image that runs the open-source virus scanner [ClamAV](https://www.clamav.net), automatic virus definition updates as a background process and a REST API interface to interact with the ClamAV process.
+This is a two-in-one docker image that runs the open-source virus scanner [ClamAV](https://www.clamav.net), automatic virus definition updates as a background process and a REST API interface to interact with the ClamAV process.